AwesomeAru/Amazon-Prime-Stats-Dashboard-PowerBI/README.md

 ### Key Takeaways
 - Majority of people watch movies (82%) over TV shows (18%)
 - The highest view count occurs in countries - India, US
-- The Total number of different types of ratings are
+- There are a total of 25 different types of ratings

 ### Dataset